 Similarly, some milk companies embrace a similar concept to give Americans more of what they want.
 For example, one company, fairlife, offers “ultra-filtered” milk.
 Via their patented process, they take real cow’s milk and separate it into its five basic parts: water, vitamins and minerals, lactose, protein, and butterfat.
 They then recombine those parts in different percentages to make beverages that contain more protein and less sugar – which is perfect for those folks looking for more protein in their diet.

-These processes are just some ways that dairy companies around the nation have found ways to give Americans what they need and want!
+These processes are just some ways dairy companies have found ways to give people what they need and want!